For more information about our program, please contact Codie Carlton, program coordinator, at (303) 869-2278.

 Elective rotations can potentially be arranged, depending on schedules and a resident’s academic progress.

 Currently approximately 1/3 of our residents purchased homes and 2/3 rent.
-Most live within a 5-15 mile radius of the clinic.
+Most live within a 5-15 mile radius of the hospital.

 - Colorado Training License Fee